THinnerichs/DTI-VOODOO/ideas/ideas.md

 ## Questions

 - What is the actual hypothesis?
-(Can drug-target interaction in other organisms can be used to determine DTIs in humans?) -> What is difference to GO, where all species are available as well
-- My Fahrplan:
-  - Proof similarity between semsim/jaccard similarity and found targets (most likely jaccard)
-    - How to get correlation between two simlarities?
-    - I only need alignments for drugs present in SIDER?
-  - Remove orthologs -> query for humans (Orthologs are only the ones with same name?)
-- Actually do some statistics on the removed orthologs
 - What could be some meat to add here?
-- What could be some backup plan here?

 ## Databases

 - CTD